Henrod/balances/README.md

 ## Hypothesis

 * The user that adds new operations is authenticated and using a secure connection (HTTPS).
-* Following the exercise, it is not considered the year of the operations, but it's a simple extension that could be done in ns **util**.
+* Following the exercise, it is not considered the year of the operations, but it's a simple extension that could be done in ns **lib.util**.
 * The user already has a valid account number over which he/she operates.
 * The amount's sign and the description are coherent; for example, if the operation is a credit, the amount is positive, if it is a purchase, the amount is negative.
 This could be guaranteed by using a new parameter or checking from the description.
 * There aren't problems with TCP retransmission of a transaction from client to server (due to connection failure, for example).